kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-rancher-integration-charts.md

 these branches allows for easy rebases and cherry-picks, and documenting needed changes per commit.

-We expect that all changes will be mergable against main, but having the branch around as a pointer provides separation of the Rancher vendored code, which may be of no interest to upstream policy or Kubewarden chart authors, and may coexist with other vendors.
+We expect that all changes will be mergeable against `main`, but having the branch around as a pointer provides separation of the Rancher vendored code, which may be of no interest to upstream policy or Kubewarden chart authors, and may coexist with other vendors.

 The resulting charts from `rancher-X` will be used to build Rancher charts from source by using the